vizslaman1/wanted-queries/README.md

 #### This screen exists to generate the text string which will be sent to the state or federal government, who will register a warrant using the supplied information.

 ##### Entry Requirements
-alpha: any alphabetical characters, upper or lower case
+*alpha*: any alphabetical characters, upper or lower case

-numeric: numbers only, 0-9
+*numeric*: numbers only, 0-9

-special: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.
+*special*: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.

 ##### Field Requirements
 * Header: Required, 9-19 characters in length, any allowed